SauravRai/Online-Courses/Introduction to Embedded Systems Software and Development Environments/ReadMe.md

 -> The Motor Industry Software Reliability Association introduced an industry standard coding guideline called MISRA C, which was specifically aimed at embedded architectures.
 ************************************************************************************************************************************

+Video 7: Development Environments Overview

+-> Development environments are key for software engineers as they are the means with which a software project is created.
+The embedded system target is important, but all of the software is designed outside of that system.
+You need some method of generating an executable file and installing it onto the device.

+-> The primary goal of the development environment would be to allow engineers to write, compile, install and debug a program.
+   There will be many options for the tools you can write code in.
+But a project will often have very few options for the compiler, installer and debugger.
+   And unfortunate consequence to this will be that some of these programs may not be supported on every desktop OS

+-> In order to show all of the features that the development environment offers.
+We'll be using two different desktop environments.
+A command line in a Linux environment and a vendor's Integrated Development Environment

+-> Building software project using command line is the de facto standard amongst software engineers.
+The command line interface gives you a powerful level of control of applications at the expense of user interface.
+You'll provide complex commands to the computer via text input.
+The command line is typically a power user interface.
+   Command lines are not regularly used because they are not as intuitive, but they exist on many computers.

+-> For command line we can ch0ose a Linux based machine.
+However, there are many distributions of Linux, you can choose from, such as RedHat, SUSE, Gentoo and Arch.
+   This host machine will be used to run tests and simulate certain pieces of software.

+-> For compilation, we can use GNU's toolset to generate our software executable files.
+Installation and debugging will be an architecture dependent thing.
+   However, installation could be as simple as copying our executable or invoking an installer program.
+Debugging will depend on the target.
+   Host debugging can utilize a command line tool GDB, the GNU project debugger.
+On target debugging can be done through a network debugger or connected hardware debugger.
+   These two require some type of physical control of our microcontroller.

+-> The second environment you want to interact with is a vendor provided integrated development enviroment.
+IDEs encapsulate all of the functionality that we get from the command line.
+   But they provide a much more interactive use interface.
+The IDE will hide all of the details of how the compiler, installer and debugger application are being invoked from the developer.
+   This interface is usually less ideal for software engineers because the trade off for a good UI might restrict a developer's capabilities.
+   However, many features of the IDE provide more user friendly methods for developing and debugging an application including more informative memory graphics.

+-> These environments will be key, not only to the development of our projects but to the validation

+-> While using the IDE's inside the properties are all the fine controls of development environment.
+Here, we can modify compilers, installers, and debugger configurations.
+   However, they make use command line variables to make the interface more dynamic.
+With the compiler integrated, we can build from this window by selecting from the drop down menu Project Build.